greenmindPDX/gangstagram/README.md

 A few useful points

-    The Realtime Updates (using the pubsubhubbub protocol) is notoriously leaky.
+    The Realtime Updates (using the pubsubhubbub protocol) are notoriously leaky.
+They seem to work 80% of the time.
     If your application requires reliable updates from users', poll them using the API, using the user's access token.

     To be able to set comments on behalf of users you now have to email apidevelopers[at]instagram.com and ask for permission.